LewisMDillon/bushy-park-tennis-club-ld/README.md

 - **User Court Reservations**

-    - Users can use a front-end form to reserve a court to play tennis on at the tennis club.
+    - Users can use a front-end form to reserve a court to play tennis at the tennis club.
 Users are presented with a very simple form, which is easy to fill out, and allows them to quickly make reservations.

       The reservation form contains two steps.
 First, the user is prompted to select the date on which they would like to play, dates in the past are automatically disabled.
-Next the user is prompted to choose the timeslot on which they would like to play.
+Next,the user is prompted to choose the timeslot at which they would like to play.
 Timeslots are automatically presented according to the club's opening hours.

 ![screenshot](documentation/features/user/court-reservation.png)